Estuaries and Ferries

 Starcross to Exmouth (River Exe)

 A passenger ferry runs across the Exe from Starcross Pier to Exmouth harbour.
-Ferry operates mid-April – end October, hourly, 7 days a week.
-From Starcross, on the hour from 10:10 until 16:10, until 17:10 (mid-May to mid September).
-From Exmouth, on the half hour from 10:40 until 16:40 (Easter and October), until 17:40 (mid-May and June-mid September).
+Ferry operates daily May – end October.
+From Starcross every hour from 10:10 to 16:10, (and 17:10 mid-May to mid-September).
+From Exmouth, every hour from 10:40 to 16:40 (and 17:40 (mid-May to mid-September).
+Sailings may be cancelled due to low tide, check Facebook page for updates.
 For more details see the Exmouth to Starcross ferry timetable.
-Contact Exe to Sea Cruises or phone 01626 774770 / 07974 022536 / 07974 772681 / 07779 157280 or email [email protected].
-If the ferry is not running, the Exe Estuary Trail, is an off road cycle route that goes up to the Topsham Ferry (also seasonal), and to the first bridge across the Exe at Countess Weir.
-Alternatively you can catch a train or bus into Exeter and back to Exmouth.
+Contact Exe to Sea Cruises: 01626 774770 / 07974 022536.
+If the ferry is not running, the Exe Estuary Trail is an off-road cycle route that goes up to the Topsham Ferry (also seasonal), and to the first bridge across the Exe at Countess Weir.
+Alternatively, you can catch a train or bus into Exeter and back to Exmouth.
 See Traveline for timetable information.

 Turf/Topsham (River Exe)